US Secretary of State Blinken in Kyiv, warns Russia could attack “at very short notice”

 “We need to see if there are still opportunities to pursue so that we can pursue the dialogue… Let’s see where we are after Friday,” he said.

-However, Blinken made it clear that America will refuse Russia’s key demand of “no eastward expansion of Nato” saying this demand was a “non-starter.”
+However, Blinken made it clear that America will refuse Russia’s key demand of “no eastward expansion of Nato”, saying this demand was a “non-starter.”

-Part of the motivation for Moscow ramp up of tensions is the increased inflow of money, weapons and materiel that has been flowing into Ukraine in the last year.
+Part of the motivation for Moscow's ramp-up of tensions is the increased inflow of money, weapons and materiel that has been flowing into Ukraine in the last year.
 Earlier in the day Blinken announced that the US had increased military aid to Ukraine by $200mn on top of the $400mn it already expects to receive this year.
-In addition the UK has cut a GBP1.3bn deal to upgrade Ukraine’s navy and this week began flying large shipments of anti-tank handheld missiles to Kyiv as the crisis mounted.
-Blinken confirmed that military aid in 2021 was increasing and that the US sent, “more materials to Ukraine last year than at any time since 2014”.
+In addition, the UK has cut a GBP1.3bn ($1.77bn) deal to upgrade Ukraine’s navy and this week began flying large shipments of anti-tank hand-held missiles to Kyiv as the crisis mounted.
+Blinken confirmed that military aid in 2021 was increasing and that the US had sent “more materials to Ukraine last year than at any time since 2014”.
 Some military analysts have speculated that the Russo-US conflict has already entered into a classic “spiral” or escalatory phase that often leads to war.

-Nevertheless, Blinken also struck an upbeat tone saying that the US believed there were several areas in the MFA’s list where negotiations could be fruitful “on a reciprocal basis to improve security for everyone” which include: arms controls, risk reduction, greater transparency, and looking at the scope and scale of military exercises.
+Nevertheless, Blinken also struck an upbeat tone, saying that the US believed there were several areas in the MFA’s list where negotiations could be fruitful “on a reciprocal basis to improve security for everyone”, which include: arms controls, risk reduction, greater transparency, and looking at the scope and scale of military exercises.

-As Blinken said, “the world is watching”, and his meeting with Lavrov at the end of the week will be closely watched for signs of a potential compromise.
+As Blinken said, “the world is watching”, and his meeting with Lavrov at the end of the week will be closely scrutinised for signs of a potential compromise.

 All hype and no bite?

-Despite Russia’s military buildup last year and the recent deployment of troops and equipment to Belarus, bne IntelliNews has reported that a full scale invasion of Ukraine by Russia remains highly unlikely.
+Despite Russia’s military build-up last year and the recent deployment of troops and equipment to Belarus, bne IntelliNews has reported that a full-scale invasion of Ukraine by Russia remains highly unlikely.

 The costs to Russia of an invasion – in economic, political and human lives – would be extreme, something that Russian President Vladimir Putin’s slowly falling approval and trust ratings at home make extremely unappealing to the Kremlin.

-While Russians overwhelmingly support the annexation of Crimea, they are a lot more uncomfortable with the war in Donbas; eastern Ukraine could be taken easily, but western Ukraine could not.
-Finally the international diplomatic backlash would be catastrophic for Russia’s economy.
+While Russians overwhelmingly have supported the annexation of Crimea, they are a lot more uncomfortable with the war in Donbas; eastern Ukraine could be taken easily, but western Ukraine could not.
+Finally, the international diplomatic backlash would be catastrophic for Russia’s economy.

-The west has already prepared a potential response to an open conflict in Ukraine.
-US Democrat senators unveiled a fresh package of sanctions, nicknamed “the sanctions from hell”, to punish Russia should it invade Ukraine in a move backed by the White House.
+The West has already prepared a potential response to an open conflict in Ukraine.
+US Democrat senators unveiled a fresh package of sanctions, nicknamed “the sanctions from hell”, to punish Russia should it invade Ukraine, in a move backed by the White House.
 Meanwhile, Baerbock announced on Monday that Germany would block the Nord Stream 2 oil pipeline if Russia attacked Ukraine.